Longtime Enid volunteer receives Distinguished Eagle Scout Award

-ENID, Okla. — The youngest of three boys, Brad Waken wanted to go everywhere his older brothers, Steve and Keith, went and followed in their footsteps when he joined the Boy Scouts of America in 1966.
+The youngest of three boys, Brad Waken wanted to go everywhere his older brothers, Steve and Keith, went, following in their footsteps when he joined the Boy Scouts of America in 1966.

 Little did the then-Cub Scout know how far his dedication to the Scouts would lead him.